CELEBRATING STORY ~ CELEBRATING CHRIST ~ CELEBRATING CRAFT

-But since recognizing the depth and beauty of sacramental theology and the power of the redeemed imagination, I’ve realized it’s all too easy to reduce the Christian worldview to a purely intellectual thing.
+But ever since I recognized the depth and beauty of sacramental theology and the power of the redeemed imagination, I’ve realized it’s all too easy to reduce the Christian worldview to a purely intellectual thing.
 We can have all our theological and philosophical ducks in a row, but if we don’t cultivate a passionate love for goodness, truth, and beauty, we’re no better than the crashing cymbals described by Saint Paul in 1 Corinthians 13.
 And if that wasn’t convicting enough, I also realized we can’t just love goodness, truth, and beauty for their own sakes.
 They have a Source: Jesus Christ.
-When we love the gifts without loving their Giver, we become idolators–and all our talk of heroism, love, and perseverance become flimsy, hollow sentiment.
+If we love the gifts without loving their Giver, we become idolators–and all our talk of heroism, love, and perseverance becomes flimsy, hollow sentiment.

-I review movies, books, TV, and music from a Christian worldview, yes–but I also review them from a Christ-saturated imagination.
-I want to help YOU find the Good, the True, and the Beautiful in great stories and songs–but I also want to help you recognize their true Source even in the most unlikely of stories.
+Here at A Writer’s Tale, I examine movies, books, TV, and music from a Christian worldview–but I also review them from a Christ-saturated imagination.
+I want to help YOU find the Good, the True, and the Beautiful in great tales and songs–but I also want to help you recognize their true Source, even in the most unlikely of stories.

 A FEW THINGS YOU SHOULD KNOW BEFORE YA GO…